‘Goblin’ Special Episode: Gong Yoo Interested To Work With Lee Dong Wook Again

 Among other revelations is the hard work that went into production.
 The scenes in Goblin were impressive to say the least.
 Each episode brought with it a movie-like treatment, especially the scenes during the Goryeo era battlefield, and the Goblin sinking a great ship into the ocean.
 The special revealed their use of extensive CGI to make these scenes look realistic on screen.

 Production also spent a lot on the props such as the furniture in the Goblin’s house and the Grim Reaper’s tearoom.
-According to the k-drama’s set designer, because of the antique pieces used in the house, it had cost the most in production.
+According to the K-drama’s set designer, because of the antique pieces used in the house, it had cost the most in production.
 Moreover, almost all of the props in the Grim Reaper’s tearoom were brought in from New York, most especially its grand chandelier.
 In addition to these, Kim Shin’s sword was especially forged and made for the drama, and Gong Yoo shared how physically taxing it was to shoot his battlefield scene, as the sword was quite heavy.
 He said his scenes in Goblin were even more complicated than his Train to Busan stint.

-On Goblin‘s final back-to-back episode aired last January 21, it hit the coveted 20-percent mark, making it the highest rated k-drama shown on paid television.
-It knocked Reply 1988 from the top spot, and even beat free TV k-drama The Legend of the Blue Sea.
+On Goblin’s final back-to-back episode airing last January 21, it hit the coveted 20 percent mark, making it the highest rated K-drama shown on paid television.
+It knocked Reply 1988 from the top spot, and even beat free TV K-drama The Legend of the Blue Sea.

 Lee Dong Wook and Yoo In Na hosted the two-part special.
-They revealed an internal special awards for the k-drama stars, where Lee Dong Wook won cutest and most witty character.
+They revealed an internal special awards for the K-drama stars, where Lee Dong Wook won cutest and most witty character.
 Meanwhile, Yoo In Na’s Sunny was declared as the toughest character, and Eun-tak’s aunt got the most despicable character award.

 New drama Tomorrow With You, which stars Shin Min-A and Lee Je Hoon, takes over Goblin’s time slot every Friday and Saturday on tvN.